 You bet!
 If for any reason you find that this course will not enable you to learn artificial lighting for food photography, notify me within 30 days of purchase for a full refund.

-"It's fun knowing that my images can look like I took them on a bright, sunny day when in actuality it was done at 7 at night.
-I love that natural, airy look and so far I have been successful thanks to this course."
+"It's fun knowing that my images can look like I took them on a bright, sunny day when in actuality it was done at 7 at night. "

 "Learning to shoot with artificial light with Joanie (whom I call my photography fairy godmother) has given me the tools to break through and continue to refine my ever-evolving personal style."